bluuewhale/bluuewhale.github.io/content/posts/building-a-fast-and-memory-efficient-hash-table-in-java-by-borrowing-the-best-ideas.md

             eqMask &= eqMask - 1; // clear LSB
         }
         long emptyMask = v.eq(EMPTY).toLong(); // reuse loaded vector
-        if (emptyMask != 0) { // empty slot found. no need to probe further. return -1;
+        if (emptyMask != 0) { // any empty in a probed group is a definitive miss in SwissTable-style probing return -1;
         }
         if (++visitedGroups >= nGroups) { // guard against infinite probe when table is full of tombstones